ptcrews/sourdough/writeup.md

 Our simple AIMD scheme increased the window size by 1 every time a full window size of acks was received.
 Additionally, our scheme halved the window size whenever a drop was detected via a repeated ACK or a timeout.
 Our timeout was set as a constant of 1 second.
-This scheme did not work particularly well.
-TODO: What happened to our AIMD results??
-What constants did we settle on??
+This scheme did not work particularly well - in fact, it was even worse than the best of the fixed window measurments when compared by Power Score.
+AIMD ensured high throughput but resulted in very large delays.
+Specifically, implementing AIMD with the constants described above resulted in the following
+measurements:

+Average capacity: 5.04 Mbits/s

+Average throughput: 4.85 Mbits/s (96.2% utilization)

+95th percentile per-packet queueing delay: 1094 ms

+95th percentile signal delay: 1713 ms

 ## Exercise C: Delay-Triggered Scheme